rasoulifarhad/java-projects/simple-tdd-demo/src/test/java/com/farhad/example/tic_tac_toe/note.md

 - If the last turn was played by X , then the next turn should be played by O
 - If the last turn was played by O , then the next turn should be played by X

+Requirement 3

+A player wins by being the first to connect a line of friendly pieces from one side or corner of the board to the other.